19valentynca/python-challenge/README.md

 # python-challenge
 In this challenge, I was tasked with dissecting 2 different datasets
+**To properly access both csv files, please use the html link and open it in visual studio**

 The first was to use a profits/losses dataset
 We calculated the differences in profits from month to month then found the average of differences